deeppavlov/DeepPavlov/docs/features/models/bert.rst

 Context Question Answering on `SQuAD <https://rajpurkar.github.io/SQuAD-explorer/>`__ dataset is a task of looking for an answer on a question in a given context.
-This task could be formalized as predicting answer start and end position in a given context. :class:`~deeppavlov.models.bert.bert_squad.BertSQuADModel` on TensorFlow and :class:`~deeppavlov.models.torch_bert.torch_bert_squad.TorchBertSQuADModel` on PyTorch use two linear transformations to predict probability that current subtoken is start/end position of an answer.
+This task could be formalized as predicting answer start and end position in a given context. :class:`~deeppavlov.models.bert.bert_squad.BertSQuADModel` on TensorFlow and :class:`~deeppavlov.models.torch_bert.torch_transformers_squad:TorchTransformersSquad` on PyTorch use two linear transformations to predict probability that current subtoken is start/end position of an answer.
 For details check :doc:`Context Question Answering documentation page </features/models/squad>`.